Get Free Solar Panel Quotes

 The cost of solar panels is falling, showing the way to a bright, sunny future for Northern Ireland.

-The average household will save £584 per year with solar panels, meaning you’ll take a little under nine years to break even – leaving you with 15 years or more of pure profit.
+The average household will save £513 per year with solar panels, meaning you’ll take a little over nine years to break even – leaving you with 15 years or more of pure profit.
+Northern Ireland residents, at present, have no government grants available, however, they do benefit from 0% VAT.

 And if you’re worried about the sunshine here, don’t be: Northern Ireland receives just 5% less than the UK average, so you’re still well-positioned to cut your bills.